thanapoom21/kubernetes-in-one-minute/README.md

 You can use any website or app to try and see if there's a bug.
 I use my side project that I built a while ago with NextJS.
 It seems to work really well.

+There is an issue I found when running musics21/todoornottodo:v1.0.8 on a k8s cluster.
+CrashLoopBackOff warning and the container/pod won't run as expected.
+The culprit is the difference of OS architecture when the image was built.
+At first, I built the image with an intel chip linux/amd64 then run a pod with minikube on Mac M1 which is a linux/arm64.

+What I did was to build the image - musics21/todoornottodo:v1.0.9 on arm64 architecture and voilà it works.

 ## Useful Links

 - [MongoDB Image](https://hub.docker.com/_/mongo)